geluso/functional-programming-intro/README.md

 make our programs behave more like pure mathematical functions where the same input is guaranteed to produce the same output without side effects.

-Good.
-So how do we do that?
+We'll soon see how [Redux](http://redux.js.org/) applies these ideas from functional programming to help developers create more pure applications that eliminate side effects and perform consistently, and become much easier to test too!

+So, so far these functionall programming techniques are all abstract and we haven't seen any concrete examples about how to reduce side effects and write pure functions.
+Let's get to it!

 First, let's take a look at higher order functions.

 ## Higher Order Functions
 JavaScript is an especially fun and powerful lanaguage because it supports